fpfeffer/WealthMobility/readme.md

-# Wealth Mobility Data Visualization
+# Race and Intergenerational Wealth Mobility

-## Introduction
+## Overview
 description of the project
 We visualize the data collected from a survey of parent and children wealth at the University of Michigan.